 The Centre for Talented Youth, Ireland - Student Assessment

-Secondary school students can submit an Educational Psychologist's Report in lieu of doing an Assessment or Talent Search.
+Primary school students can submit an Educational Psychologist's Report in lieu of doing an Assessment

 Young Student Assessment

 Applications for assessment must be received at least ten workings days before the assessment date requested.
 Applications received after this closing date will be assigned the next available date.
 Due to the high numbers of applicants we cannot accept late applications.
 If no more assessments are running in that location we will contact you to arrange an alternative.
-If for some reason you think our assessment may not suit your child due to special educational needs or if your child has already taken part in an educational psychologist's assessment please check the application by educational psychologist's report section.
+If for some reason you think our assessment may not suit your child due to special educational needs or if your child has already taken part in an educational psychologist's assessment please check the Qualification through Psychological Evaluation section.
 The parental authorisation must be ticked and signed for it to be valid.